By Haley Strand

 Lend a Helping Hand:

-Yes, the guides do most of the work for you while on the river.
-They row the boat, load and unload all of the gear and cook you dinner.
+The guides do most of the work for you while on the river.
+They row the boat, load, and unload all the gear and cook your dinner.
 But they always appreciate a helping hand.
 Whether it is something as small as helping wash or put away the dishes, or carrying an extra bag or two, I quickly learned lending a helping hand goes a long way.
-Plus it’s fun to help!
+Plus, it’s fun to help!

 “Toy-free” Fun is Better:

 When you’re riding down a whitewater rapid the last thing you are thinking about is how much you miss your Xbox.
 A little sand and some water can provide hours of play.
-Exploring camp, spotting wildlife, or naming birds of prey comes naturally when drifting down the river.
-Experiencing the thrill of whitewater is loads more fun than a playroom full of toys.
+Exploring camps, spotting wildlife, or naming birds of prey comes naturally when drifting down the river.
+Experiencing the thrill of whitewater is loaded with more fun than a playroom full of toys.

-Get up, get out and take advantage of the rivers flowing through our canyons.
-Lessons will be learned and you will see things that can’t be seen anywhere else.
-Among all of the many things the rivers have taught me, the most important lesson I’ve learned is to simply go with the flow.
+Get up, get out, and take advantage of the rivers flowing through our canyons.
+Lessons will be learned, and you will see things that can’t be seen anywhere else.
+Among all the many things the rivers have taught me, the most important lesson I’ve learned is to simply go with the flow.

-At just under 5 years old, Haley took her first river trip with Holiday River Expeditions and has been rafting with them ever since.
-Haley is now 23 years old with a bachelors degree in Communications from the University of Utah.
-A newcomer in the marketing industry with a bright future ahead.
-When she isn’t working, she is working out or playing with her pups Stella and Stuey.
-She loves playing in the beautiful mountains and rivers of Utah but her other love is mother ocean, from Baja California to St. Croix, Maine and the Carolinas.
+At just under 5 years old, Haley took her first river trip with Holiday River Expeditions and has been rafting with them ever since, 21 trips and counting.
+Now 31 years old, working for The Maven Clinic in the Marketing Division, living in sunny Solana Beach, CA. When she isn’t working, she’s enjoying the outdoors with her dog Birdie.
+She loves playing in the beautiful mountains and rivers of Utah, but her other love is the mother ocean, from Solana Beach to Baja California to St. Croix, Maine, and the Carolinas.
 Haley is a true water baby at heart.